The Marsden body composition scales range offer a number of measurements to provide a complete picture of body health, in even greater detail.

 This consists of skeletal muscles, smooth muscles and the water which is contained within them.

 As muscle mass increases, the rate at which energy is burned increases, accelerating the basal metabolic rate.
 An increase in muscle mass may increase total body weight as muscle weighs more than fat.
-Therefore, it is important to monitor each aspect of the body separately using the measurements from body composition scales.
+Therefore, it is important to monitor each aspect of the body separately using measurements from body composition scales.

 Skeletal Muscle Mass (SMM)